remy/remysharp.com/public/drafts/how-tabs-should-work.md

 So far we've got a tabbing system that:

-- Works without JavaScript
+- Works without JavaScript.
-- Supports right click and shift click (and doesn't select in these cases)
+- Supports right click and shift click (and doesn't select in these cases).
-- Loads the right panel if you start with a hash
+- Loads the right panel if you start with a hash.
-- Browser native navigation works
+- Browser native navigation works.
-- Keyboard support works
+- Keyboard support works.

 The only annoying problem we have now, is the page jumps when a tab is selected.
 That's because the browser is following the default behaviour of an internal link on the page.
 To solve this, things are going to get a little hairy, but it's all for a good cause.